A360media: Karen McDougal

 In 2016, AMI paid Playboy model Karen McDougal $150,000 for exclusive rights to her allegations of a ten-month affair with Donald Trump—which she claimed happened in 2006–2007, when he was already married to Melania—but AMI never published the story.
 AMI publicly acknowledged having made the payment after The Wall Street Journal revealed it days before the 2016 presidential election, but AMI denied that its purpose had been to "kill damaging stories about" Trump; instead, AMI claimed it had paid only for "exclusive life rights to any relationship [McDougal] has had with a then-married man" and "two years' worth of her fitness columns and magazine covers."
 In March 2018, McDougal filed a lawsuit to invalidate the non-disclosure agreement she had with AMI.
 A month later, AMI settled with McDougal, allowing her to speak about the alleged affair.
-In August 2018, it was reported that AMI CEO/Chairman David Pecker and AMI chief content officer Dylan Howard were granted witness immunity in exchange for their testimony regarding hush money payments made by Donald Trump's then-personal lawyer, Michael Cohen, in an attempt to influence the 2016 presidential election.
+In August 2018, it was reported that AMI CEO/chairman David Pecker and AMI chief content officer Dylan Howard were granted witness immunity in exchange for their testimony regarding hush money payments made by Donald Trump's then-personal lawyer, Michael Cohen, in an attempt to influence the 2016 presidential election.

-On December 12, 2018, the U.S. Attorney's Office announced its agreement with AMI.
+On December 12, 2018, the U.S. Attorney's office announced its agreement with AMI.
 "AMI admitted that it made the $150,000 payment in concert with a candidate's presidential campaign," the press release said, so that Karen McDougal wouldn't "publicize damaging allegations about the candidate before the 2016 presidential election.
 AMI further admitted that its principal purpose in making the payment was to suppress the woman's story so as to prevent it from influencing the election."
-As a result of this agreement, AMI would not face prosecution and agreed to provide extensive assistance to prosecutors about the involvement of Trump and other politicians with the company.
+As a result of this agreement, AMI did not face prosecution and agreed to provide extensive assistance to prosecutors about the involvement of Trump and other politicians with the company.
 The same press release also revealed that Michael Cohen had been sentenced to three years in prison for various crimes, including the $150,000 campaign finance violation—the facilitation of the payment to McDougal—to which he pled guilty on August 21, 2018.
 AMI agreed to pay the Federal Election Commission a $187,500 fine in June 2021.

+In April 2024, Pecker testified how he, Howard and Cohen conspired to get the National Enquirer to acquire McDougal's story.
+Pecker stated that after Howard found out about McDougal's allegation, he sent Howard to California to interview her.
+During the time Howard met with McDougal, he conversed with Cohen about the situation.
+Ultimately, McDougal agreed to sell her story to the National Enquirer for $150,000.